Frostswing/CoupleTasks/documentation/ARCHITECTURE.md

 9. ✅ Better error messages and UX
 10. ✅ Shopping items archived after purchase (for suggestions)
 11. ✅ Smart suggestions from archived items that start with same letter
+12. ✅ Shopping lists grouped by date in archive (shopping_trip_date)

 ### Medium Priority
 1. User entity partially implemented (works but could be enhanced)